Home

 A fascinating example of a government agency becoming a laudable example of digital government is the Library of Congress.
 A Washington Post editorial in June 2021 praised the library for the innovative ways it is bringing its collections of documents to an ever increasing public audience.

 The nation’s library was once considered a laggard in adapting to digital culture.
-But in recent years it has embraced new technologies, including experimentations with neural networks and other forms of artificial intelligence to comb through its archives.
+But in recent years it has embraced new technologies, including experimentation with neural networks and other forms of artificial intelligence to comb through its archives.

 The Washington Post editorial noted that the advances in the Library of Congress should serve as an example to agencies at all levels of government.
 The editorial’s final sentence: “Digital government is also by, for and of the people.”